dropbox/stone/doc/lang_ref.rst

 ``DeleteAccount`` inherits the tags ``no_account``, ``perm_denied``, and ``unknown`` from ``GetAccountError``.
-Since ``GetAccountError`` has already defined a catch-all symbol, ``DeleteAccountError`` or any other supertype cannot declare another catch-all.
+Since ``GetAccountError`` has already defined a catch-all tag, ``DeleteAccountError`` or any other supertype cannot declare another catch-all.

 Note that the supertype/subtype relationship created by ``extends`` between two unions is the opposite of an ``extends`` between two structs.
 It's stated this